 HamPod K3 Reader

-The HamPod device is 5.3" x 4.0" and about 1.9" high, including the attached 16 button keypad and enclosed speaker.
-It communicates with an Elecraft K3 or KX3 transceiver via a supplied serial cable that attaches to one of the two male DB9 serial ports on the back of the Reader.
+The HamPod device (Figure 1) is 5.3" x 4.0" and about 1.9" high, including the attached 16 button keypad and enclosed speaker.
+It communicates with an Elecraft K3 or KX3 transceiver via a supplied serial cable.

 The firmware is upgradable via downloads from the Web site.
 When the Reader is connected to a radio, no personal computer or computer display is used.